-Eco Nuts are great for cloth diapers because they do not contain any dyes, enzymes, softeners, or fragrances that contribute to the deterioration and excessive wear/tear on diapers.
+Eco Nuts are great for cloth diapers because they do not contain any dyes, enzymes, additives, or fragrances that contribute to the deterioration and excessive wear/tear on diapers.

 Our Products vs. other Laundry Detergents

 Chemicals found in most commercially-sold detergents can aggravate conditions such as eczema and psoriasis in areas where the fabric comes into contact with your baby’s skin.
 Moreover, allergic reactions in the form of a red itchy rash can appear around the openings of the diaper at the tummy or thighs.
 This is different from the rash that appears beneath the diaper.
-Because our cloth diaper detergent is organic, it does not contain harmful toxins that can harm your baby.
+Because our detergent is made with organic plant based ingredients, it does not contain harmful toxins that can harm your baby.

-Our detergent for cloth diapers uses soap nuts harvested from trees grown without the use of chemicals or fertilizers.
+Our laundry products use certified USDA Organic soap nuts harvested from trees grown without the use of chemicals or fertilizers.
 Saponin in the fruit naturally protects the trees from insects, so no pesticides have to be used.
-Unlike other soap nuts available out there, ours are de-seeded and sterilized for the safety of our customers—that’s the main difference.

 Both Eco Nuts soap nuts and liquid detergents can be used for High Efficiency machines and are even great for hard water and grey water systems.
-Our all-natural soaps are low-sudsing unlike other cloth diaper detergents that use artificial foaming agents.
+Our all-natural laundry options are low-sudsing unlike other detergents that use artificial foaming agents.
 The amount of foam produced simply does not represent cleaning power.

 How to wash your cloth diapers with Eco Nuts